 Choosing the Best Lighting Equipment for a Growroom

 Nowadays there are many different lighting systems to choose from.
-High intensity discharge (HID) lighting, which includes metal halides (MH) and high pressure sodiums (HPS), are still the most popular among indoor horticulturists.
-However, newer lighting technologies, such as LEDs, sulphur plasma and induction fluorescent lighting, have made huge strides in revolutionizing the indoor horticulture lighting industry.
+High-intensity discharge (HID) lighting, which includes metal halides (MH) and high-pressure sodiums (HPS), are still the most popular among indoor horticulturists.
+However, newer lighting technologies, such as LEDs, sulfur plasma and induction fluorescent lighting, have made huge strides in revolutionizing the indoor horticulture lighting industry.

 The newer technologies aim to maximize the amount of usable light energy for plants (PAR) while reducing the overall energy consumed.
 More and more growers are realizing the benefits of these more efficient lighting technologies and are implementing them into the design of their growrooms.
 Just be sure to choose a lighting system that is rated for use within an indoor garden or greenhouse and produces a light spectrum tailored to plant growth.

 Choosing the Best Ventilation Equipment for a Growroom

 Ventilation equipment comes in as a close second to lighting equipment as the most essential component of an indoor garden.
 Most indoor gardens require some sort of ventilation equipment to maintain atmospheric conditions suitable for plant growth.
 To maximize production within an indoor garden, it is imperative to maintain the proper humidity and temperature for the particular crop being grown.

 For beginner gardeners, a ventilation system can be comprised of little more than an exhaust fan.
 The exhaust fan would remove excess heat from the room and draw in fresh air as it exhausts.